Rails-Designer/perron-site/app/content/articles/collections.md

 end
 ```

+> [!note]
-Currently various features from Perron rely on this instance variable being set.
+> Currently various features from Perron rely on this instance variable being explicitly set as `@resource`.
 This is a known limitation and I hope to change it in a future version.

 ## Setting a root page